-The Walkera Ladybird got the name thanks to its design which makes it look like a ladybug.
-Pretty, vivid colors, as well as great built quality come together with unexpected durability.
+The Walkera Ladybird got the name thanks to its design which makes it look like a ladybird.
+Pretty, vivid colors, as well as great built quality, come together with unexpected durability.
 Even though this quad is really small (8.5cm x 8.5cm x 3cm) and easily fits the palm of the hand, it is quite powerful, so don’t be fooled by its size!

 Besides the power it offers, it is also really easy to fly and even the inexperienced drone pilots will master flying this cute little drone in a matter of just a few hours, plus, they will have tons of fun.
 The solid, aerodynamic design the Ladybird comes with, allows it to be functional even after crashes.

 Another bonus that is offered with this drone are the easy-to-replace spare parts, which are, by the way, quite cheap.
 The package includes a set of 4 props.
 So, assuming that you are a beginner and you will wear the props rather fast, the extra set will really come in handy!

 - Smoothest mini Quad